bixb922/crank-organ/doc-software/README.md

 If you don't know the date of your version, you can see it on the "System" page.

-Update to a newer version with the procedure explained in the previous section: [Installation instructions](#installation-instructions).
+Update to a newer version with the procedure explained in the previous section: [Installation instructions](#installation).
 You need to do the ```esptool.py``` command explained there.

 This update procedure does *not* affect MIDI files nor the configuration.

+# 18. Interesting stuff

 ## WiFi capabilities